 But more than these earthen masterpieces, Ifugao also boasts of other eco-cultural wonders.
-In fact, the rice terraces are just an icing to what Ifugao could potentially offer.
+In fact, the rice terraces are just icing to what Ifugao could potentially offer.

 As usual, many of the spots I included are off-beaten.
 This means that they are unspoiled by the impacts of mass tourism.
-It is my hope that showcasing them would lead to their sustainable management.
+It is my hope that showcasing them would lead to sustainable management.
 This will not only sustain the natural environment and protect local culture but also promote community-based development.

 Now, here are the top 20 must-see tourist spots in Ifugao.

 1. Tappiyah Falls (Banaue), Ifugao

 This is one of the most popular tourist spots in Ifugao.
 It cascades on the face of a massive rock cliff for more than 75 meters.
 Because of its sheer water volume and force, it created a wide and deep pool.
 To get here, one needs to hike for about an hour.
 The initial trail cuts across the famed Batad Rice Terraces.
 Later, one then needs to hike down a steep slope.
 This is the most challenging part of the trek especially during the ascend back.
 But the exhaustion will eventually dissipate as one finally gazes on the majestic beauty of Tappiyah falls.
 Its waters are cold and crystal-clear.
 They emanate from the mossy forests of Mt.
 Amuyao and its adjacent ridges.

 2. Batad Amphitheater Terraces (Banaue)